convert-units/convert-units/README.md

 import length from 'convert-units/definitions/length';

 /*
-  The function `configureMeasurements` is a closure that accepts directory of measures and returns a factory function (`convert`) that uses only those measures.
+  `configureMeasurements` is a closure that accepts a directory of measures and returns a factory function (`convert`) that uses only those measures.
 */
 const convert = configureMeasurements({